citra-emu/citra-web/site/content/entry/citra-now-has-an-installer.md

 ## Installer
-The [new installer](https://github.com/citra-emu/citra/pull/2966) is an application separate from Citra itself, that utilizes the [QT Installer Framework](https://doc.qt.io/qtinstallerframework/index.html) (Also known as QTIFW.) to download the latest version of either Citra Nightly or Citra Canary from our website's repository and extract it to your system's program directory.
+The [new installer](https://github.com/citra-emu/citra/pull/2966) is an application separate from Citra itself, that utilizes the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/index.html) (Also known as QtIFW.) to download the latest version of either Citra Nightly or Citra Canary from our website's repository and extract it to your system's program directory.

 {{< figure src="/images/entry/citra-now-has-an-installer/installer-options.png"
     title="CHOOSE YOUR WEAPON" alt="Installer options." >}}

-Additionally, depending on what build(s) you chose, the installer will also create desktop icons for easy access.
+Additionally, depending on which build(s) you chose, the installer will also create desktop icons for easy access.
 You can get the installer from the [downloads page](https://citra-emu.org/download/), which will try to automatically select the correct version for your OS.

 ## Updater
-In addition to installing, QTIFW also provides functionality for updating via the `maintenancetool` utility.
-For convienience, this is [integrated into the Qt frontend](https://github.com/citra-emu/citra/pull/2997)
+In addition to installing, QtIFW also provides functionality for updating via the `maintenancetool` utility.
+For convenience, this is [integrated into the Qt frontend](https://github.com/citra-emu/citra/pull/2997)
-(The main GUI interface that you probably use.) in the form of scheduled automatic updates.
-You can either check for updates on startup, check for updates on shutdown, check for updates on startup and shutdown, or never check for updates.
-By default, Citra will check for updates on startup.
+(The main GUI that you probably use.) in the form of scheduled automatic updates.
+You can optionally check for updates on startup, and/or check for updates on shutdown.

 {{< figure src="/images/entry/citra-now-has-an-installer/configuration.png"
-    title="Note the two checkboxes under `Updates`." alt="Configuration window." >}}
+    title="Note the two checkboxes in the updates section." alt="Configuration window." >}}

 If an update is found at startup, you will be asked if you want to run the updater or not.